mvolkmann/blog/src/swift.md

 | `utf8`             | the UTF-8 encoding value                                    |
 | `wholeNumberValue` | the `Int` value                                             |

-`Character` methods include, but are not limited to the following:
+`Character` instance methods include, but are not limited to the following:

 | Method         | Description                                   |
 | -------------- | --------------------------------------------- |